DmitryStarkin/plib/README.md

-**A small library that implements a pattern similar to the command pattern**
+**A small Kotlin library for asynchronous task execution on Android**

 This library is written for educational purposes in the Kotlin language,
 but it is fully functional although quite minimalistic